Scaleup-Excellenteam/chess-ex1-livnatar/Chess/README.md

 - **Depth 1**: Opponent's best response (which minimizes our score)
 - **Depth 2**: Our best counter-response
 - And so on up to the specified depth

+All scores are computed from the maximizing player's perspective, meaning opponent moves subtract value and our responses add value accordingly.

 ### Priority Queue